lrspeiser/sigmagravity/README.md

 ---

-## Appendix F — Σ‑Gravity rigorous derivation (PRD excerpt)
+## Appendix F — Stationary‑phase reduction and phenomenological coherence window (PRD excerpt)

-This appendix incorporates the core theoretical derivation and proofs from the companion PRD‑style manuscript, serving as backup for the kernel form, curl‑free structure, Solar‑System safety, and amplitude scaling between galaxies and clusters.
+This appendix collects technical details that motivate the operator structure $\mathbf{g}_{\rm eff}=\mathbf{g}_{\rm bar}[1+K]$ via stationary‑phase reduction and then justifies the Burr‑XII coherence window as a superstatistical phenomenology; it is not a first‑principles derivation of $C(R)$.
+This serves as backup for the kernel form, curl‑free structure, Solar‑System safety, and amplitude scaling between galaxies and clusters.

 ## I. FUNDAMENTAL POSTULATES